Who can join the march?

 When those signals reach civil servants, business leaders, and security forces, they recalculate loyalties, depriving would-be autocrats of the pillars they need to rule.

-That is exactly the strategic value of rallies like the We Are America March.
-By showing thousands of ordinary people ready to walk 160 miles for democracy, we reassure one another that we are not alone, inspire others to join, and lay the groundwork for higher-impact actions—nationwide strikes, targeted consumer boycotts, and sustained civil disobedience—should they become necessary.
+That is exactly the strategic value of events like the We Are America March.
+By bringing together ordinary people ready to walk 160 miles for democracy, we reassure one another that we are not alone, inspire others to join, and lay the groundwork for higher-impact actions—nationwide strikes, targeted consumer boycotts, and sustained civil disobedience—should they become necessary.
 Each public gathering strengthens the broad, non-violent coalition history tells us is capable of stopping an illegal seizure of power.

 Can I bring a sign?